 2. Landlord Entry

-As is the case everywhere in the country, every landlord in North Dakota has a right to enter their tenant’s rented premises regardless of the lease.
+As is the case everywhere in the country, North Dakota state law gives landlords the right to enter their tenant’s rented premises regardless of the lease.
 However, to do so, landlords must serve their tenants with reasonable notice prior to entering their premises.
 Under state law, the lack of notice by their landlords may cause them to terminate the lease.

 Common reasons for landlord entry include to: